-Included in receivables from and payables to customers in the condensed consolidated statements of financial condition as of March 31, 2015 and December 31, 2014 were accounts receivable from directors, officers and their affiliates of \$85 million and \$152 million and payables of \$877 million and \$274 million, respectively.
+Included in receivables from and payables to customers in the condensed consolidated statements of financial condition as of March 31, 2016 and December 31, 2015 were accounts receivable from directors, officers and their affiliates of \$42 million and \$85 million and payables of \$789 million and \$698 million, respectively.
+The Company may extend credit to these related parties in connection with margin loans.
+Such loans are (i) made in the ordinary course of business, (ii) are made on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable loans with persons not related to the company, and (iii) do not involve more than the normal risk of collectability or present other unfavorable features.